UTSAVS26/PyVerse/Data_Science/StudentPerformanceVisualisation/README.md

 ## 📊 Sample Visualisations

-Here are some examples of visualizations demonstrated in the notebooks:
+Here are some examples of visualisations demonstrated in the notebooks:

 - **Bar Charts**: Compare performance metrics across different categories
 - **Group Comparisons**: Analyze how different groups perform on various metrics
 - **Statistical Summaries**: Understand the distribution and central tendencies of scores
 - **Aggregated Data Visualizations**: View summarized data to identify patterns
-- **Performance Analysis**: Visualize factors that influence academic performance
+- **Performance Analysis**: Visualise factors that influence academic performance

 ## 🤝 Contributing

 Contributions to improve and expand this project are welcome!
 Here's how you can help:

 1. **Fork the repository**
-2. **Create a feature branch:** `git checkout -b feature/new-visualization`
+2. **Create a feature branch:** `git checkout -b feature/new-visualisation`
-3. **Add your own analysis or visualization examples**
+3. **Add your own analysis or visualisation examples**
 4. **Include clear documentation and comments**
 5. **Test your code thoroughly**
 6. **Submit a pull request**